The WTA Monterrey Open is a women’s outdoor hardcourt tennis tournament that takes place annually in Monterrey, Mexico.

 Players

-The official entry list for 2023 has yet to be released but the following top WTA players are expected to play in the 2023 Singles tournament in Monterrey:
+The official entry list for 2023 has now been released with the following top WTA players playing in the 2023 Singles tournament in Monterrey:

 - Anna Bondar